elurzen/SpotifyLikeButton/README.md

  "Show Notifications" will display a Windows notification with the outcome of the action; it includes the song title and artist(s) as well.
 This is also disabled by default.

+ "Enable Logging" should be left disabled unless the logs are needed for troubleshooting with a developer.
+They are stored at C:\Users\[USERNAME]\AppData\Local\SpotifyLikeButton\Logs

 # The Spotify desktop and web players don't always update right away.
 If you receive a success sound or notification, it worked.